MundoAndino Home : Andes Ecuador Guide at mundoandino

 Juan Villafuerte

-Other famous people from Guayaquil include:
+Other notable people from Guayaquil include:

-animator Mike Judge;
+animator Mike Judge

-poets Jose Joaquin de Olmedo and Adalberto Ortiz,
+poets Jose Joaquin de Olmedo and Adalberto Ortiz

-Federico Ashton, dancer and choreographer
+Frederick Ashton, dancer and choreographer

-pioneer of theater/radio/film and famous actor and director Paco Villar,
+pioneer of theater/radio/film and famous actor and director Paco Villar

-scholar Benjamin Urrutia,
+scholar Benjamin Urrutia

 former world's oldest person Maria Capovilla